Addictions

 • Navigation:

-The patient can move freely through the corridors or optionally use the teleport points on the floor.
+The patient can move freely through the aisles or optionally use the teleport points on the floor.

 • Interaction with drinks

-The patient can pick up all the bottles and cans themselves and place them in the shopping trolley or put them back on the shelf.
+The patient can take any bottles and cans in hand, place them in the shopping cart, or return them to the shelf.

-The patient can hold the shopping trolley with one or both hands and push it through the aisle.
+The patient can hold the shopping cart with one or both hands and push it through the aisle.

 • Drinks at the checkout

-There are also small bottles at the checkout, which the patient can place on the conveyor belt or give back to the cashier afterwards.
+At the checkout, there are also small bottles that the patient can place on the conveyor belt and then return to the cashier.

 • Cigarette pack

-Cigarette packets can also be taken at the cash desk.
+Additionally, cigarette packs can also be taken at the checkout.

-obstacles on the way to a life free of addiction.eing alone at home are other In this scenario, the focus is on the inviting social atmosphere and the free consumption of drinks, as well as being alone when boredom sets in.
+In addition to the bar and supermarket, private parties and being home alone are also obstacles on the path to a life free from addiction.
+In this scenario, the focus is on the inviting social atmosphere and the free consumption of drinks, as well as being alone when boredom sets in.

-At the beginning, the patient stands in a flat with a cosy sitting area, a dining table with chairs and a cooking island with bar stools.
+At the beginning, the patient is in an apartment that features a cozy seating area, a dining table with chairs, and a kitchen island with bar stools.
 There may be other guests consuming alcoholic beverages at all tables and seating areas.
 Drinks are also available for free consumption everywhere.
 On one table there is also a smoking ashtray with cigarette packs and individual cigarettes all around.

 On the buttons, the following settings can be made: